jeshraghian/tt09-ece110/docs/info.md

 ## How it works

-Explain how your project works
+Here is an explanation of how the circuit works.

 ## How to test

-Explain how to use your project
+Here is an explanation of how to test the circuit.

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+There is no external hardware needed.